 Student Identification Numbers

 It should be understood that the nine-digit "student identification number" used by the University is the primary means of identifying the individual student.
-It provides access to most, if not all, of the student's confidential information stored electronically by the University.
-Further, when a student applies for admission, undergraduate or graduate, he or she is asked, but not compelled, to provide the Social Security Number for use as the "student identification number."
-If the Social Security Number is not provided (or does not exist, as in the case of a foreign student), a contrived nine-digit number is assigned.
-Since the overwhelming majority of Appalachian students do provide their Social Security Numbers, however, it is crucial (for reasons beyond the academic record) that the number be protected.
+It provides access to most, if not all, of the student's confidential information stored electronically by the University so should be protected.
+When a student applies for admission, undergraduate or graduate, he or she is assigned a contrived nine-digit identification number.
+The Social Security Number, should the student provide it, is never used as the "student identification number."

 The public posting of student pictures in which the students are identified by name or "student identification number" is prohibited.
 The University can and does publish pictures of students -- e.g., recruitment brochures, commencement programs, etc. -- but should not, without consent, identify the individual student(s) within the publication.